renehorstmann/renehorstmann/README.md

 [rhc](https://github.com/renehorstmann/rhc) is a collection of some usefull C standard library stuff, like dynamic array (like C++ std::vector) or to handle sockets, etc. (**some** includes and uses it)

 ## 3D OpenGL Viewe
-> Not in active use
+> Not in active use.
 For those who may want to use it:

 [Visu](https://github.com/renehorstmann/Visu) is a library to render 3D pointclouds and meshs in OpenGL with an ease.